One of the common criticisms of private jets is that they are bad for the environment. That they pollute too much and should be banned.

 There is no doubt that using Sustainable Aviation Fuels reduces the overall environmental impact of private jets.

 However, this impact is all in the manufacturing process of the fuel.
 When it is in the aircraft the fuel consumed per hour may decrease by 1.5% – 3%.
 However, given the volume of fuel that private jets burn, this isn’t going to save the planet anytime soon.

 Moreover, one of the crucial issues with SAF is availability.
 At the time of writing (October 2021), there are only 53 airports worldwide that supply Sustainable Aviation Fuel.

-However, there is good news in that 25 of these airports have been added since the start of 2021.
+However, the good news is that 25 airports have been added to this list since the start of 2021.
 Therefore, the rate at which SAF is being rolled out is starting to increase.

 While Sustainable Aviation Fuel is not and should not be considered a long-term solution, right now it is the best solution.
 It is a drop-in fuel, meaning that virtually every current business jet is able to be powered by SAF.
-Therefore, once the supply is rolled out further all jets can accept it.
+Once the supply is rolled out, almost all jets can accept it.